20 Cleaning Tips for Beds and Mattresses

 A link to %this page% was e-mailed

-Controlling allergens in the bedroom
+Controlling Allergens in the Bedroom

-We share our sleeping quarters with more than family pets or beloved teddy bears.
 Carpet, window treatments and mattresses collect dust and dander and provide a happy playground for dust mites.
 Found anywhere there are humans, humidity and higher temperatures, dust mites are a major cause of allergic symptoms in the home.
 More correctly, it's their feces and dead body parts that cause allergic reactions — and their food source is us!
 Dust mites feed on discarded skin flakes, making bedding and bedrooms prime dust-mite real estate.

 Over the years, they'll multiply inside mattresses to the point where it's estimated that 50 percent of the weight of a 10-year-old mattress is caused by dust mites and their leavings.
 If family members wake each morning with puffy eyes and sneezing noses, it's time to control allergens in the bedroom.
 Fight back against dust mites, dander, dust and pollen with these tips: